monero-project/monero-site/resources/developer-guides/daemon-rpc.md

 Outputs:

+* *credits* - unsigned int; If payment for RPC is enabled, the number of credits available to the requesting client.
+Otherwise, 0.
 * *pool_stats* - Structure as follows:
   * *bytes_max* - unsigned int; Max transaction size in pool
   * *bytes_med* - unsigned int; Median transaction size in pool
   * *bytes_min* - unsigned int; Min transaction size in pool
   * *bytes_total* - unsigned int; total size of all transactions in pool
+  * *fee_total* - unsigned int; The sum of the fees for all transactions currently in the transaction pool @atomic-units.
   * *histo* - structure *txpool_histo* as follows:
     * *txs* - unsigned int; number of transactions
     * *bytes* - unsigned int; size in bytes.